• Skip to primary navigation

 After birth, infants with medical issues may be taken to a hospital’s neonatal intensive-care unit (NICU).
 If the hospital where the baby was born doesn’t have a NICU center, the baby could be transferred to another medical center.

-A NICU is designed to save baby’s lives and give them the required medical care to help them thrive.
-Sometimes these babies, who need specialized and advanced care, end up with birth injuries due to medical negligence.
+The NICU is designed to save babies’ lives and give them the required medical care to help them thrive.
+Sometimes, these babies, who need specialized and advanced care, end up with birth injuries due to medical negligence.

-Depending on the severity of the infant’s medical condition and the reason for going to the NICU, death can occur in specials needs babies without proper medical attention.
+Outcomes from the NICU vary depending on the severity of the infant’s medical condition.
+Death can occur in special needs babies without proper medical attention.

-According to JOGNN, the most common reason for failure to monitor at NICU centers that leads to injuries is healthcare professionals not following the accepted standard of nursing care, also known as “deviations from the standard of care.”[4]
+According to a study, the most common reason for failure to monitor at NICU centers that leads to injuries is “deviation from the standard of care.”[4]
+This is when healthcare professionals do not follow the accepted standard of nursing care.

 Failure to monitor babies in NICU can happen for a variety of reasons, including: